soundio/sequence-json/README.md

 ## event

-An event is an array describing the time and type and the data needed to describe the event.
+An event is an array with a start `beat` and an event `type` as it's first two members.
+An event may contain extra data dependent on `type`.

     [beat, type, data ...]

-An event has a start `beat` and an event `type` as it's first two members.
-An event may contain extra data dependent on the type as its follwing members.

-### beat

-`beat` – FLOAT, describes a point in time from the start of the sequence.
+`beat` – FLOAT, describes a point in time from the start of the sequence `type` – STRING, the event type

-Beat values are arbitrary – they describe time in beats, rather than in absolute time, like seconds.
-In a performance context, the absolute time an event is played is dependent upon the rate and the start time of its parent sequence.
+Beat values are arbitrary – they describe time in beats, rather than in absolute time.
+In a performance context, the absolute time of a beat is dependent upon the rate and the start time of its parent sequence.

-### type

-`type` – STRING, the event type.
 The type determines the structure of the rest of the data in the event array.

-    [time, "note", number, velocity, duration]
-    [time, "param", name, value, curve, duration]
-    [time, "control", number, value]
-    [time, "pitch", semitones]
-    [time, "chord", root, mode, duration]
-    [time, "sequence", id, address]
+The possible types and their data are as follows.

-#### "note"
+#### `"note"`

     [time, "note", name, velocity, duration]